Part 1; the history of US Route 99 in Goshen and Traver

 Sixth Street north of Merritt Drive continues to pass through Traver before merging back into Golden State Freeway via an on ramp.

-Part 5; former US Route 99 segments in the vicinity of the Warlow Rest Area
+Part 5; former US Route 99 segments in the vicinity of the Kings River near the Warlow Rest Area

 Approaching northbound Golden State Freeway Exit 109 a stray segment of former US Route 99 can be spied behind a billboard in the vicinity of the Warlow Rest Area.